Nexus2k/analog-ansible/README.md

-﻿# kilt-ansible
+﻿# analog-ansible
-Ansible scripts to deploy a kilt collator using docker.
+Ansible scripts to deploy a analog collator using docker.

 ## Please Nominate or Tip Me!